apache/spark/docs/structured-streaming-programming-guide.md

 There's a known workaround: split your streaming query into multiple queries per stateful operator, and ensure end-to-end exactly once per query.
 Ensuring end-to-end exactly once for the last query is optional.

-### State Store and task locality

-The stateful operations store states for events in state stores of executors.
-State stores occupy resources such as memory and disk space to store the states.
-So it is more efficient to keep a state store provider running in the same executor across different streaming batches.
-Changing the location of a state store provider requires the extra overhead of loading checkpointed states.
-The overhead of loading state from checkpoint depends on the external storage and the size of the state, which tends to hurt the latency of micro-batch run.
-For some use cases such as processing very large state data, loading new state store providers from checkpointed states can be very time-consuming and inefficient.

-The stateful operations in Structured Streaming queries rely on the preferred location feature of Spark's RDD to run the state store provider on the same executor.
-If in the next batch the corresponding state store provider is scheduled on this executor again, it could reuse the previous states and save the time of loading checkpointed states.

-However, generally the preferred location is not a hard requirement and it is still possible that Spark schedules tasks to the executors other than the preferred ones.
-In this case, Spark will load state store providers from checkpointed states on new executors.
-The state store providers run in the previous batch will not be unloaded immediately.
-Spark runs a maintenance task which checks and unloads the state store providers that are inactive on the executors.

-By changing the Spark configurations related to task scheduling, for example `spark.locality.wait`, users can configure Spark how long to wait to launch a data-local task.
-For stateful operations in Structured Streaming, it can be used to let state store providers running on the same executors across batches.

-Specifically for built-in HDFS state store provider, users can check the state store metrics such as `loadedMapCacheHitCount` and `loadedMapCacheMissCount`.
-Ideally, it is best if cache missing count is minimized that means Spark won't waste too much time on loading checkpointed state.
-User can increase Spark locality waiting configurations to avoid loading state store providers in different executors across batches.

 ### State Store

 State store is a versioned key-value store which provides both read and write operations.
-In structured streaming, we use the state store provider to handle the state store operations crossing batches.
-There are two build-in state store provider implementations.
+In structured streaming, we use the state store provider to handle the stateful operations across batches.
+There are two built-in state store provider implementations.
 End users can also implement their own state store provider by extending StateStoreProvider interface.

 #### HDFS state store provider

-The HDFS backend state store provider is the default implementation of [[StateStoreProvider]] and [[StateStore]] in which all the data is backed by files in an HDFS-compatible file system.
-All updates to the store has to be done in sets transactionally, and each set of updates increments the store's version.
+The HDFS backend state store provider is the default implementation of [[StateStoreProvider]] and [[StateStore]] in which all the data is stated in memory map in the first stage, and then backed by files in an HDFS-compatible file system.
+All updates to the store have to be done in sets transactionally, and each set of updates increments the store's version.
 These versions can be used to re-execute the updates (by retries in RDD operations) on the correct version of the store, and regenerate the store version.

-### RocksDB state store implementation
+#### RocksDB state store implementation

-As of Spark 3.2, we add a new build-in state store implementation, RocksDB state store provider.
+As of Spark 3.2, we add a new built-in state store implementation, RocksDB state store provider.

 If you have stateful operations in your streaming query (for example, streaming aggregation, streaming dropDuplicates, stream-stream joins, mapGroupsWithState, or flatMapGroupsWithState) and you want to maintain millions of keys in the state, then you may face issues related to large JVM garbage collection (GC) pauses causing high variations in the micro-batch processing times.
-This occurs because, by default, the state data is maintained in the JVM memory of the executors and large number of state objects puts memory pressure on the JVM causing high GC pauses.
+This occurs because, by the implementation of HDFSBackedStateStore, the state data is maintained in the JVM memory of the executors and large number of state objects puts memory pressure on the JVM causing high GC pauses.

 In such cases, you can choose to use a more optimized state management solution based on [RocksDB](https://rocksdb.org/).
 Rather than keeping the state in the JVM memory, this solution